 - Cardioid mode should be used for things like podcasting or when the only audio you want to record is directly in front of the microphone.

 - Omnidrectional recording mode should be used when you want to the microphone to pick up some of the environmental ambiance.

 If you’re looking to up your YouTube channel or podcasting game and don’t want to invest a heart-stopping expensive amount of money in a microphone, this is a great starter option.
 It’s sure to be an improvement over your phone’s or computer’s mic and couldn’t be easier to use.
 Again, its use isn’t just limited to content creators; gamers will find the cardioid -10dB pattern of use as the 10dB pad will mitigate key clicking while talking.

+If you want a similarly priced alternative, check out the Razer Seiren Mini.
+This USB gamer mic is super easy to use and has a sleek, professional-looking build to it.
 If you’re concerned about audio quality and think that the Go Mic may not be good enough for your needs, that’s completely understandable.
 It really is an entry-level microphone that just so happens to be an excellent bang for anyone’s buck.
 Fortunately, we’ve compiled a list of the best USB microphones and best podcasting microphones if you’re still looking.

 Next: Best studio headphones

 Yes, you can absolutely use the Samson Go Mic in lieu of your laptop's integrated microphone for video chat apps.
 Depending on what interface you use, you may be prompted to choose between the Samson Go Mic and the default hardware mic as your input.
 Zoom does this, but FaceBook Messenger does not.